 Egypt is pretty unstable at the moment and hard to predict.
 A year or 18 months ago there were many incidents of violence and small-scale attacks in locations in Cairo itself - usually universities, religious buildings and political institutions.
 The pyramids at Giza have not in all the years of recent trouble, been targeted.

 The conflict seems to have moved more recently to the Sinai, and is impacting on the resorts in the south Sinai, and Cairo - if news reports are anything to gauge by - is calmer.

 As for Luxor - at the height of the revolution a few years back there was an attack on tourists, but nothing since.

 Egypt's tourism industry has taken a hammering as people stay away in droves.
 Mostly people have made the assessment that it's too risky for them.

 I've just come back from a week long tour in Egypt and had no problems whatsoever.
-Was safe everywhere we went (Cairo, luxor,aswan. ) over 1 year agoAnswered by tessa via WorldNomads.com
+Was safe everywhere we went (Cairo, luxor,aswan. ) about 2 years agoAnswered by tessa via WorldNomads.com